1. Statement

 2. Aim

-3. Related policies and legislation
+3. Related policies, legislation and guidance

 3.1 Related College policies

-3.2 Relevant legislation
+3.2 Relevant legislation and guidance

 Student welfare and wellbeing is vital to personal happiness, development and academic success.
 Ashbourne provides a great deal of individual attention to each student throughout their time at the College and from the outset encourages and nurtures healthy relationships and behaviour.

-Ashbourne provides a comprehensive academic and pastoral support network for all students comprising teachers, personal tutors, senior leaders, designated safeguarding leads and SEND support.
+Ashbourne provides a comprehensive academic and pastoral support network for all students comprising teachers, personal tutors, senior leaders, designated safeguarding leads and SEND (Special Educational Needs and Disabilities) support.
 The student council also plays a role in representing and voicing students’ rights and responsibilities.
 This support network is designed to create open communication channels so that behavioural issues and concerns can be identified early and addressed in a timely and appropriate way.
 The value of positive behaviour and healthy relationships is further reinforced through the compulsory PSHEE and Personal Tutor programmes.

 5. Safeguarding and SEND